pipQuasar/Problem_solving/Cpp_solving/README.md

 ## Slogan
-Below the exercises will appear listed in order.
+The exercises will appear listed in order.
+If you want to contribute, you are more than invited.